jboss/jboss-parent-pom/README.md

 ---------------------------------
 The [https://github.com/jboss/jboss-parent-pom/wiki](github wiki) provides some additional examples.
 For questions/suggestions about the jboss-parent-pom, head to the [http://community.jboss.org/en/build](JBoss Community Build space) on the jboss.org site.
+Issues related to the jboss-parent-pom can be submitted to the [https://issues.jboss.org/browse/JBBUILD](JBoss build jira project)

 License
 -------